 Wolftop Steel Tip Darts

-The manufacturer claims that these darts are equipped with aluminum shafts that are unbreakable.
-These aluminum shafts feature an anodized finished for improved durability and feature a locking hole that allows the user to use more leverage in order to tighten the shaft to the barrel.
+These darts are equipped with aluminum shafts that work in two directions.
+For one, the aluminum shaft is extremely rigid and durable.
+Additionally, this removes some of the weight of the darts, making them quite light.
+In fact, they weigh 18G which is perfect for beginners.
+These aluminum shafts feature an anodized finish for improved durability and feature a locking hole that allows the user to use more leverage in order to tighten the shaft to the barrel.
 The top of the line brass-plated barrels feature deep grooves and knurling that’s been strategically placed, providing excellent gripping points that will enhance the thrower’s control.
-Weighing in at eighteen grams, this fifteen pack of darts will work for players of all skill levels.

 - Includes five thickened extra flights